tarantool/doc/doc/book/admin/access_control.rst

 Users
 ~~~~~

-In this example, 'testuser' gets privileges to create other users:
+In this example, ``testuser`` gets privileges to create other users:

 ..  code-block:: lua